 Dean's Lists are published each semester in recognition of undergraduate students enrolled for 12 or more letter grade credits and receiving a minimum grade point average of 3.5 in all courses attempted that semester.
 Credits taken P/NP are eliminated from this calculation.
-Thus, a person taking 12 credits of which three are P/NP, would not be eligible for Dean's List consideration.
 Master degree candidates are not considered for the Dean's List.